 For more on audio books, listen to Show 31, or download our 20 minute Audio Review of the Sony Reader.

 In the US, Amazon.com recently released their Kindle - a handheld electronic book reader.
-It's been very well received, but it seems that the Kindle won't be coming to the UK any time soon.
-However, the UK market bow has its own ebook reader.
+It's been very well received in the US, but didn't make it to the UK until October 2009.
+Instead of the Kindle, the UK market has its own ebook reader - the Sony Reader.

 In September 2008, the Sony Reader popped onto the scene to introduce electronic books to the UK.